 For example, if you are on a strict diet and you cave into temptation and eat a donut, you’re much more likely to completely go off your diet for the rest of the day.
 (The thought process is this: “Well, I already screwed up and ate a donut for breakfast, so it doesn’t matter what else I eat today.”)

 Tracy and I have seen this happen over and over in our years of coaching people with health and weight loss.
 And I’ll admit, we’ve done this ourselves – numerous times!

 For bloggers, this might manifest as spending copious amounts of time perfecting the design of their website.
 Or spending hours reading every bit of marketing advice on the Internet to get assurance, but they aren’t actually growing their business.

-Or maybe they do a product launch that fails, so they give up instead of learn from the experience, double down on their dream, and get resourceful by figuring out what went wrong and getting help fixing it.
+Or maybe they do a product launch that fails, so they give up instead of learning from the experience, doubling down on their dream, and getting resourceful by figuring out what went wrong and getting help fixing it.

 Self-sabotage is a subconscious behavior.
 We don’t necessarily choose to derail our trajectory toward success.
 We never choose to move away from our goals rather than towards them.